TouK/dockds/README.md

 Just as if you had an embedded database (e.g. HSQLDB) driver in your `pom.xml`.

-If you have tests using an embedded database with `@DataJpaAnnotation`, you substitute it with `@DockerizedDataJpaTest`.
+If you have tests using an embedded database with `@DataJpaTest` annotation, you substitute it with `@DockerizedDataJpaTest`.
 This way you will be able to use native queries in your JPA repositories.